kopytjuk/kopytjuk.github.io/content/posts/kpi-architecture/index.md

 MED = \frac{1}{T}\sum_{t=1}^T e(t)
 $$

-If you are interested in other localization metrics in ADAS context, please refer to [[2]](https://doi.org/10.3390/s21175855), where more sophisticated metrics (also considering bounding boxes) are defined.
+If you are interested in other localization metrics in ADAS context, please refer to [[2]](https://doi.org/10.3390/s21175855), where more sophisticated metrics (considering bounding boxes) are introduced.

 #### Example 2: Object tracking

-Another interesting assessment can be whether the system is detecting all objects (e.g. humans, pallets) within its own perception area.
-The system's output is a list of detected objects, i.e.:
+The next valuable assessment can be whether the system is detecting all objects (e.g. humans, pallets) within its own perception area to avoid them while navigating.
+The robot internally holds a list of detected objects, i.e.:

 $$
 y_2(t) = \mathcal{O}_t = \lbrace o_1, o_2, \dots, o_n \rbrace_t